fspoettel/plex-tag-automation/README.md

 # plex-tag-automation

-A tiny rust binary that allows you to automate tasks by setting tags on plex items.
+Rust binary that allows you to automate tasks by setting tags on plex items.

 I created this to automate my music backlog - after listening to an item, setting a tag either moves the album another plex music library or deletes it.